aaronlolo326/aaronlolo326/_pages/research.md

 FDSHyper:
   - alt: "FDSHyper"
     title: "Distributional Inclusion Hypothesis and Quantifications: Probing Hypernymy in Functinoal Distributional Semantics"
-    authors: "Chun Hei Lo, and Guy Emerson"
+    authors: "Chun Hei Lo and Guy Emerson"
     venue: "In _arXiv_"
-    tldr: "This work shows that Functional Distributional Semantics (FDS) captures hypernymy if trained on a corpus that follows the Distributional Inclusion Hypothesis (DIH) and proposes an alternative training objective for FDS that handles simple universal quantifications for hypernymy learning under the reverse of DIH."
+    tldr: "This work reveals that Functional Distributional Semantics (FDS) captures hypernymy if trained on a corpus that follows the Distributional Inclusion Hypothesis (DIH).
+We further propose an alternative FDS training objective that handles simple universal quantifications, which enables hypernymy learning under the reverse of DIH and is shown to improve hypernymy detection from corpora."
     image_path: /assets/FDShyper/FDShyper.png
     # gif_width: 200
     # gif_caption: "his work shows that Functional Distributional Semantics (FDS) can capture hypernymy if trained on a corpus that follows the Distributional Inclusion Hypothesis (DIH), and proposes a training objective that handles simple universal quantifications and allow hypernymy learning under the reverse of DIH."